pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 5. In the **Recent resources** area, click your cluster to review the name and the resource group with which it is associated.

-6. Prepare your environment using the Azure CLI.
+6. To prepare your environment using the Azure CLI, enter:

 ```yaml
 $ az aks get-credentials --resource-group <resource-group-name> --name <cluster-name>
 Merged "runbook-demo" as current context in <local filepath>\<cluster-name>.kube\config
 ```

-7. Use the kubectl command to view the VM nodes created when you created the AKS cluster.
+7. To use the kubectl command to view the VM nodes created when you created the AKS cluster, enter:

 `$ kubectl get nodes`

 ![](media/3a59b1ecf9d827e0003d46880029cdd8.png)

-8. Establish a required cluster role binding setting so that you can launch the Kubernetes dashboard.
+8. To establish a required cluster role binding setting so that you can launch the Kubernetes dashboard, enter:

 `$ kubectl create clusterrolebinding dashboard-admin -n kube-system --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard`

-9. Launch the Kubernetes dashboard to view your AKS resources before you deploy Pega Platform by replacing the names specific to your AKS cluster.
+9. To launch the Kubernetes dashboard to view your AKS resources before you deploy Pega Platform by replacing the names specific to your AKS cluster, enter:

 `$ az aks browse --resource-group <resource-group-name> --name <cluster-name>`